hpehl/foundation/README.md

 # HAL Foundation

-This repository contains the foundation for the next major version of the HAL management console and the upcoming OpenShift version halOS.
+This repository contains the foundation for the next major version of the HAL management console (halOP) and the upcoming OpenShift version halOS.

 The work is in a very early state and very much in progress.